fldardenne/DiscordSINFBot/README.md

 - [ ] A poll system
 - [ ] Some funny commands (!poop, !méchant, !criminel,...)
 - [ ] A dynamic !help listing
+- [x] A !version command that return the commit hash on which the bot run